neisinger/beanOS/README.md

 - **UP** & **DOWN:**
 Navigate the menu

 #### Menu Options

 - **View Statistics**: Displays total counts of espresso, cappuccino, and other drinks.
+Also shows bean consumption (grams per day, days per pack) and average coffee per day.
 - **Reset Daily Counts**: Resets the daily counts for espresso, cappuccino, and other drinks.
 - **Change Date**: Allows you to change the current date.
 - **Information**: Displays version information and credits.
+- **Bean Packs**: Lets you select the current pack size (e.g. 250g, 500g, 1000g) for more accurate bean consumption statistics.
+- **Maintenance History**: (Placeholder) Overview of maintenance tasks.

+### Bean Packs
+You can select the current pack size in the menu.
+The statistics will show how many days a pack lasts and your average bean consumption per day.

+### Maintenance Reminders
+Automatic reminders for cleaning, descaling, and other maintenance tasks.
+Warnings are shown when tasks are due, based on your configuration.

 ## License